arp242/arp242.net/_posts/2020-07-03-open-source.markdown

 I have nothing against the [*Open Source Definition*][osd] (OSD), but judging all usage of *Open Source* by it is unworkable.
-Correcting millions of people that "using it wrong" is not a good strategy for accomplishing anything meaningful, certainly not for promoting the use of Open Source.
+Correcting millions of people that "using it wrong" is not a good strategy for accomplishing anything meaningful – certainly not for promoting the use of Open Source.

 Some say we need a new term for Open Source software that doesn't meet all the OSD criteria.
 Supplanting a wide-used term with some neologism is a very hard